colindoyle0000/colindoyle-website/content/torts2025fall-material/slides/15-no-duty.md

-theme: Colin
-autoscale: true
-slidenumbers: true
-header: #373737, alignment(left), line-height(150%), text-scale(1.0), ITC Galliard Pro Bold
-Footer:
+---

-# No Duty to Rescue or Protect
+title: No Duty to Rescue or Protect
+profile: false

+share: false

+show_date: false

 ---

 # In-Class Exercse for Res Ipsa Loquitur